THE SAUNA COMPANY

 People have been taking saunas for hundreds of years simply because it makes them feel better.
 The Sauna Company offers a comprehensive range of saunas that are designed and built using the best materials and incorporating the latest technology.

 Before choosing which sauna is right for you though, there are a few things to consider and probably the first decision to be made is, where should your sauna be?
-In the past, saunas were often hidden away in basements and garages but the modern sauna deserves to take pride of place in an en-suite bathroom, a home gym or even outside in your garden.
+In the past, saunas were often hidden away in basements and garages but the modern sauna deserves to take pride of place in an en-suite bathroom, a home gym or health spa.

-The sauna will need a power supply for the heater, lights and some accessories, and since the best way to enjoy your sauna is in conjunction with a shower to use between 10 to 15 minute sauna bathing sessions, it will makes sense to place your sauna where there is, or can be, a shower nearby.
+The sauna will need a power supply for the heater, lights and a sound system, and since the best way to enjoy your sauna is in conjunction with a shower to use between 10 to 15 minute sauna bathing sessions, it will makes sense to place your sauna where there is, or can be, a shower nearby.

 Sauna Safety Considerations